Biotechnology: Resources

 Research apprentice program

-KU Edwards Campus research apprentices are high school juniors and seniors, and community college students who assist our senior students with their capstone research projects during the spring semester.
+KU Edwards Campus research apprentices are high school juniors, high school seniors, and community college students who assist our KU senior students with their capstone research projects during the spring semester.

 Biotech Day

-Hosted by the Biotech and other health sciences programs at KU, Biotech Day consists of presentations and interactive sessions.
-It introduces people to the biotechnology and demonstrates the work of KU's students.
-Learn more.
+Hosted by the biotech and other health sciences programs at KU, Biotech Day consists of presentations and interactive sessions from current KU students and faculty.
+It introduces people to the biotechnology program and demonstrates the work of KU’s students.

 High school class visits

-These campus visits are a great way to introduce high school juniors and seniors to skills they’ll need in college science courses, and get them excited about science.
+These campus visits are a great way to introduce high school juniors and seniors to skills they’ll need in college courses — and to get them excited about science.

-The KU biotechnology program is generously supported by and a member of the Biosciences Workforce Education Board.
-This group of experts, practitioners, stakeholders, and educators provides input, counsel and other valuable mutual support to each other and the academic program.
-Learn more.
+The KU biotechnology program is generously supported by and a member of the Bioscience Workforce Education Board.
+This group of experts, practitioners, stakeholders, and educators provides input, counsel, and other valuable forms of support to one another and to the academic program.
+Find the board member list and mission details here.

 Learn more about the Biotechnology program